This chapter provides these topics about the Catalyst 3750-E and 3560-E switch software:

 –NAC Layer 2 IEEE 802.1x validation of the antivirus condition or posture of endpoint systems or clients before granting the devices network access.

-For information about configuring NAC Layer 2 IEEE 802.1x validation, see the "Configuring NAC Layer 2 802.1x Validation" section.
+For information about configuring NAC Layer 2 IEEE 802.1x validation, see the "Configuring NAC Layer 2 IEEE 802.1x Validation" section on page 11-55.

 –NAC Layer 2 IP validation of the posture of endpoint systems or clients before granting the devices network access.